-As a student, one can only dream of a program that allows you to excel inside and outside the classroom, while also forging meaningful connections with instructors.
-Lucky for her, Ciera Thornton lived the dream at GU this summer as she completed her Master's of Business Administration (MBA).
+SPOKANE, Wash. -- As a student, one can only dream of a program that allows you to excel inside and outside the classroom while also forging meaningful connections with instructors.
+Lucky for her, Ciera Thornton lived the dream at Gonzaga University this summer as she completed her Master's of Business Administration degree.

 Originally planning to attend medical school following her undergraduate education, Thornton had a change of heart and chose the MBA program at Gonzaga to deepen her knowledge of business.
-Along with the demands of completing her MBA, Thornton is also the mom to a 3-year-old daughter and works full-time with Umpqua Bank.
+It would mean she would be working full time at Umpqua Bank and being mom to a 3-year-old daughter while pursuing her graduate degree.

-“Sometimes I was like ‘okay, I’m going to put my homework down and stay up super late tonight so I can go play with my daughter,’ ” said Thornton.
+“Sometimes I was like ‘OK, I’m going to put my homework down and stay up super late tonight so I can go play with my daughter,’ ” Thornton said.
 “I’m also a salaried employee, so there’s an expectation that if something needs to get done, I will get it done.
-So I really had to develop a willingness to be flexible in my own time so that I could make sure my family’s needs are taken care of.”
+So I really had to develop a willingness to be flexible in my own time so that I could make sure my family’s needs were taken care of.”

 Navigating those challenges looked different nearly every day.
 With her husband helping out by picking up their daughter from school, cooking dinner or simply helping her study, she was able to focus on excelling in the classroom and at her job.

 “I’ve been impressed with her hard work and perseverance to excel, as well as by her grace,” said Mirjeta Beqiri, MBA programs director and professor of operations management.